Another look at the control properties of the Korteweg-de Vries equation: Introduction

-The exploration of control strategies for the KdV equation was initiated by the works of Russell and Zhang \cite{russell3,russell2,Russell1,zhang2,zhang4}.
-As for the control issue, Rosier \cite{Rosier} examined boundary control of the KdV equation on the finite domain $(0,L)$ with Dirichlet boundary conditions
+Parallel developments followed with Colliander and Kenig \cite{CK}, who proposed a unified framework for the $\mathrm{gKdV}$ on $\mathbb{R}^+$, later refined by Faminskii \cite{Faminskii}.
+Holmer \cite{Holmer} and Bona \textit{et al.} \cite{bonahalf3} pushed the theory to the critical Sobolev exponent $s=-\tfrac{3}{4}$, while Faminskii \cite{Faminskii2} established global well-posedness for $s\geq 0$ under natural boundary conditions.
+Fokas \cite{fokas} introduced the unified transform method (UTM), extending IST techniques to IBVPs.
+Importantly, these frameworks \cite{Bonahalf1, CK, fokas, Holmer} also apply to the IBVP \eqref{h2}, and Cavalcante \cite{cav} adapted Colliander–Kenig’s approach to star graphs.
+With respect to control theory, Russell and Zhang's works initiated the exploration of control strategies for the KdV equation \cite{russell3,russell2,Russell1,zhang2,zhang4}.
+As for the control issue, Rosier \cite{Rosier} examined boundary control of the KdV equation on the finite domain $(0,L)$ with boundary conditions

 where the boundary value function $g(t)$ is considered as a control input, has important phenomena that directly affect the control problem related to them, so-called \textit{critical length phenomenon}.
-The control problem \eqref{2} was presented in 97' in a pioneering work of Rosier \cite{Rosier}.
-The author answered the following control problem for the system \eqref{2}, giving the origin of the critical length phenomenon for the KdV equation.

-Initially, the linear system associated with \eqref{2} unveiled the phenomenon known as the ``critical length".
 This phenomenon suggests that the exact controllability of the linear system associated with \eqref{2} hinges on the length $L$ of the spatial domain $(0,L)$.
 In other words, the linear system is controllable if and only if